-There are two analysis approaches presented in this paper: (1) using exhaustive model checking (2) using stochastic model checking, both automated automated via a commercial tools UPPAAL and UPPAAL SMC.
+There are two analysis approaches presented in this paper: (1) involving exhaustive model checking, with the UPPAAL tool (2) involving statistical model checking with UPPAAL SMC, and (3) involving probabilistic model checking with PRISM.
 The analysis approaches are chosen based on the system complexity.
-If the architecture model is scalable with exhaustive model-checking, then it can be applied.
-Although the exhautive verification resulst are accurate, one cannot take into account the probabilistic behaviour of our systems.
-In case of complex models that needs to be analyzed for stochastic behaviours, the user can opt for simulation-based approaches, although it does not yield 100% accuracy.
-The verification results shown in this ppaper are specific to our architecture models defined, however one can use the approach to verify any set of requirements for various architecture types defined by the generic architectural model defined in this work.
-In case of exhaustive model-checking, the resulst are derived assuming that all components are operational such that we devoid the system of its probabilistic failure behaviour.
-Also, for the case of statiscal model checking, it is worth mentioning that the results are derived assuming high reliability of individual architecture components and considering specific values for the periods and execution times.
-However, taking into account the wide variety of available sensors and other components, we can easily adapt the values to account for requirements of any specific architecture.
+If the architecture model is scalable with exhaustive model checking, then the latter can be applied.
+Although the exhaustive verification results obtained by UPPAAL are accurate, one cannot take into account the probabilistic behavior of our systems.
+In comparison, PRISM handles probabilistic systems and carries out an exhaustive analysis, however its scalability is considerably reduced if compared to UPPAAL SMC.
+In the case of complex models that need to be analyzed for stochastic behaviors, the user can opt for simulation-based approaches, although it does not yield a 100% accuracy.
+The verification results shown in this paper are specific to our architecture models, however one can use the approach to verify any set of requirements for various architecture types created based on the generic architectural model defined in this work.
+In case of exhaustive model-checking, the results are derived assuming that all components are operational such that we devoid the system of its probabilistic failure behavior.
+For statistical model checking, it is worth mentioning that the results are derived assuming high reliability of individual architecture components and considering specific values for the periods and execution times.
+Nevertheless, taking into account the wide variety of available sensors and other components, we can easily adapt the values to account for the requirements of any specific architecture.

 In addition, the approach presented in this paper is generic and easily extensible.
-Our modeling methodology based on AADL abstract components is easily extensible to suit particular run-time representations of the system.
+Our modeling methodology based on AADL abstract components can be extended to suit particular run-time representations of the system.
 The AADL semantics as networks of STA is also generic and can be extended to accommodate other AADL properties that we have not accounted for in this work.
-We expect that similar results can be reproduced if the approach followed in this paper is used in other instances of integrated AAL solutions.
+We expect that similar results can be reproduced if the approach followed in this paper is used in other integrated AAL solutions.

-8 Related Work
+9. Related Work

-In recent years, there has been a lot of work in the area of AAL due to the need of supporting an increased elderly population [37].
-Moreover, many functionalities that need to be tackled by AAL solutions are of a safety-critical nature, e.g., health emergencies like cardiac arrest, fall of the elderly, and home emergencies like fire at home, etc. [43], therefore work on their modeling and analysis is fully justified.
+In recent years, there has been a lot of work in the area of AAL due to the need of supporting an increased elderly population [32].
+Moreover, many functionalities that need to be tackled by AAL solutions are of a safety-critical nature, e.g., health emergencies like cardiac arrest, falls of the elderly, and home emergencies like fires at home, etc. [33], therefore work on their modeling and analysis is fully justified.

-A study on existing AAL architectures shows that there are certain architecture types that address the construction of integrative AAL applications, some of the common ones being : Multi-Agent System (MAS) [21,30,41], Cloud-based [12,26] and Internet-of-Things (IoT) centric [23].
+A study on existing AAL architectures shows that there are certain architecture types that address the construction of integrative AAL applications, some of the common ones being: Multi-Agent Systems (MAS) [34-36], and Cloud-based [37,38] and Internet-of-Things (IoT) centric solutions [39].